russmckendrick/blog/content/about/index.md

 hidemeta: true
 hideSummary: true
 ShowBreadCrumbs: false
+description: "Hi!
+I’m Russ, an IT professional with 25 years of experience in DevOps and system administration.
+I’m passionate about Linux, open-source systems, automation, and containers."
 ---

 # Hi there {{< inline src="images/wave.gif" alt="Hello there" height="50px" >}}, my name is Russ